• Skip to primary navigation

 Instructions

 • Optional step: fry the cashew nuts in a dry non stick frying pan over a medium heat for 5 minutes, shaking the pan regularly, until golden.
-Tip out onto a plate and leave to cool.
+Tip out onto a plate and leave to cool completely.

 • Place the basil, cashews, parmesan cheese, garlic clove and olive oil in a mini food processor or blender, and blend.

-• Serve immediately or cover with clingfilm or a layer of olive oil and store in the fridge (if left out in the open the air will make it turn brown).
+• Serve immediately or cover with clingfilm or a layer of olive oil and store in the fridge (if left out in the open the air will make it turn brown), or freeze.

 Notes

-Basil – the star of the show is sweet basil.
+Basil – sweet basil.
 You can also use the larger leaved Italian Genovese basil.
-Look for leaves that are bright green.
+When buying basil look for leaves that are bright green.

 Garlic – if you don’t like the strong taste of raw garlic, pop a peeled clove into boiling water and cook for 1-2 minutes.
 Cool then place in the blender with the other pesto ingredients.
-Or add a small pinch of dried garlic.
+Or use a small pinch of dried garlic.
+(I often did this when my son was a toddler and wasn’t too keen on the taste of strong garlic.)

 Nutrition